 Common Name: Showy Tarweed

-Madia densifolia is a Annual up to 0.75 metres tall.
+Madia densifolia is an annual plant that can grow up to 0.75 metres tall.

 It has edible uses.